 Mother’s Day Fundraising Campaign!
 Alipato Project raised $870 to pay for office rent for June and July!
 Thank you to all of our donors!

 April 19, 2014

-Leo Esclamado will represent Alipato Project in Hyphen Magazine’s Asian-American male pageant.
-He and his dance crew have been working hard on the talent portion: a hip hop dance against domestic violence and climate change!
+Leo Esclamado represented Alipato Project in Hyphen Magazine’s Asian-American male pageant.
+He and his dance crew performed an incredible hip hop dance against domestic violence and climate change!